Doxil; Lipodox 50 [DSC]; Lipodox [DSC]

 - If you have had daunorubicin, doxorubicin, epirubicin, idarubicin, or mitoxantrone before, talk with your doctor.

 - Cases of mouth cancer have happened in people who have used this drug long-term (more than 1 year).
-These cancers have happened during care with this drug and up to 6 years after the last dose.
-Your doctor will check your mouth during care with this drug.
+These cancers have happened during treatment and up to 6 years after the last dose.
+Your doctor will check your mouth while you take this drug.
 Call your doctor right away if you have mouth pain, sores, or ulcers.

 - If you are a man and your sex partner gets pregnant while you take this drug or within 6 months after your last dose, call your doctor right away.